 Shooting stars are a local favorite - if your travels take you to Sequoia in mid-August, you may even be lucky enough to witness the Perseid Meteor Showers.
 Commonly, there are 80 shooting stars per hour, but in a good year, you can see double that number!

 Any time of year, however, the sheer quantity and brightness of the planets, constellations, and stars above the park is stunning.
 Did you know that 99% of Americans and Europeans now live in places where even on a clear night they cannot see the Milky Way?
-But on a clear night with a new moon, the Milky Way shines bright above Sequoia National Park where you can see the sky the way our ancestors did.
+But on a clear night with a new moon, the Milky Way shines bright above Sequoia National Park so you can see the sky the way our ancestors did.

 Wonders of the Night Sky Program